 Episode 16: Ain’t We Got Fun: Change is in the air at the hotel and in the lives of its many residents.
 An American writer, Sophie Applegate, would like to pen a book about Louisa’s life.
 Mr. Starr and Mary have a surprise announcement that sends Louisa reeling and forces her to reconsider some of her rules about staff conduct.
 Major Smith-Barton returns for a short visit and he too has a revelation for Louisa.

-Starring Gemma Jones, Victoria Plucknett, John Welsh, John Cater, Richard Vernon, Mary Healey.
+Starring Gemma Jones, Christopher Cazanove, Victoria Plucknett, John Welsh, John Cater, Richard Vernon, Mary Healey.

 Available on DVD

 Some with hoopla will be able to stream both seasons for free, here.